 Suicide Deaths in the United States

 Suicides consistently outnumber homicides.
-Historically, the homicide rate has not consistently shown the upward trend that we see with the suicide rate.
-However, the homicide rate did increase from 2019 to 2020 with rates of 6 and 7.8, respectively.1
+The homicide rate has not consistently shown the upward trend we see with the suicide rate, but the homicide rate did increase from 6 per 100,000 in 2019 to 7.8 per 100,000 in 2020.1

-Alaska has the highest suicide rates in several counties (indicated by the red shading).
-Hawaii has lower suicide rates in some counties (yellow and green shading) but also has some counties with the second highest suicide rates (blue shading).2
+Between 2018 and 2021, Alaska had the highest suicide rates in the U.S. in several counties (blue shading).
+Hawaii had lower suicide rates in some counties (green shading) but had some counties with the second highest suicide rates in the U.S. (blue shading).

 References